 This occurs when the total tax amount on the tax return is correct but the taxpayer fails to remit full payment.

 If I qualified for an offer in compromise, can I still qualify for innocent spouse relief?

 No, you cannot qualify for innocent spouse relief if you already qualified and settled your taxes with an offer in compromise.

 How many years can my innocent spouse relief filing cover?

-Your innocent spouse relief filing will cover 3 years.
-If you want to cover more than three years you will have to file a separate IRS form 8857 to cover the additional years.
+Your innocent spouse relief filing will cover three years.
+If you want to cover more than three years you will have to file a separate IRS Form 8857 for the additional years.